BabylonJS/OldDocumentationSite/content/features/Component/Position,_Rotation,_Scaling.md

 ## Align Axes

-When you want to rotate a camera or mesh so that its lines up with a set of given axes you can use the _RotationFromAxis_ method to find the needed [Euler angles](/resources/Rotation_Conventions) to use with _rotation_ as follows
+When you want to rotate a camera or mesh so that it lines up with a set of given axes you can use the [RotationFromAxis](/how_to/rotate#how-to-generate-a-rotation-from-a-target-system) method to find the needed [Euler angles](/resources/Rotation_Conventions) to use with _rotation_ as follows

 ```javascript
 var orientation = BABYLON.Vector3.RotationFromAxis(axis1, axis2, axis3);